It might be said that seeing termites with wings is the insect equivalent of having a black cat cross your path – in

 The actual swarmers themselves do not cause damage.
 It is their offspring, which have the power to damage your property once they land back on solid ground and search for a suitable location to start a new colony.

-Flying termites are one of the clearest signs of a termite problem, and they could mean trouble to you and your home!
+Certain termites within a colony fly, and flying termites are one of the clearest signs of a termite problem and trouble to you and your home!

 Experts are always saying how difficult it is to tell if you have termites.
-However, when winged termites emerge from the nest to take flight, all of a sudden, you are presented with a very obvious, and not at all subtle, sign of termites.
+However, when termites with wings emerge from the nest to take flight, all of a sudden, you are presented with a very obvious, and not at all subtle, sign of termites.

 Some ant species also swarm around the same time of year, so you might confuse the two.
 However, treatment for termites and ants differ enormously.

 If you see winged termites indoors, the alarm bells should be ringing loud and clear.
 You may have an existing problem.
 In other words, you may have termite damaged timber or damaged furniture in your home.

 On the other hand, seeing a termite swarm outdoors may not be too much of a concern apart from the obvious nuisance if you happen to be caught in the middle of it.
 More on this later.

 Usually in the spring.
 You may have witnessed swarms of winged termites, especially when the ambient air temperatures start to rise.
 This change in temperature triggers the young adult winged termites to emerge from their nests in large groups.

 What is the point of flying termites?